NSF History - History Wall

-- 15. S&E Indicators provide a broad base of quantitative information on U.S. and international science and engineering enterprise.
+- 15. S&E Indicators provide a broad base of quantitative information on U.S. and international S&E enterprise.

 - 17. NSF is a leader in Arctic research.

-- 18. NSF-funded search & rescue robots improve disaster response.
+- 18. NSF-funded search-and-rescue robots improve disaster response.

 - 20. An atomic-resolution structure of the HIV capsid.